-From then on, religion has become an important factor in constructing the way of life of Bruneians.
-While Islam has significant influences on culture, customs and traditions, traditional ethnic cultures and values are equally as influential.
-Together, they make up the Bruneian hospitality.
-These two components are emphasised in the country’s national philosophy of Malay Muslim Monarchy.
+Brunei Darussalam’s customs and traditions are shaped by a unique syncretism of Islamic faith and its Malay identity.
+While Islam has significant influences on Brunei’s culture, the country’s customs and traditions, traditional ethnic cultures and values are equally as influential.
+Together, the traditional ethnic cultures and values make up the Bruneian hospitality.
+The two components are emphasised in the country’s national philosophy of Malay Islamic Monarchy (MIB).

-Copyright 1993 Borneo Bulletin Yearbook 2019 All rights reserved.
+Copyright 1993 Borneo Bulletin Yearbook All rights reserved.